garmin/rhsummit-2024/doc/Scaling-OpenShift-Cluster-Lifecycle-Management.md

 ## Example 2 - Openshift ConsoleNotification (Banner)

 This example builds on the previous example.
-The rendered cluster configuration is passed as a top-level argument to the Jsonnet interpreter.
-The template uses data from the cluster object to populate parts of the clusterNotification object.
+* The rendered cluster configuration is passed as a top-level argument to the Jsonnet interpreter.
+* The template uses data from the cluster object to populate of the consoleNotification object.
+* The rendered output is a kubernetes object; it can be applied manually or via automation to configure the cluster.

 #### Template File